seek-oss/kpt-functions/examples/tutorial/README.md

 Now we will learn how to create our own Kpt packages.
 We will be re-creating the Kpt package we consumed in the previous section.

 Create a git repository that you can publish somewhere.
-The repository can be public or private, as long as v0.19.4 have permission to pull and push from/to it.
+The repository can be public or private, as long as you have permission to pull and push from/to it.
 In the root directory of the repository, run:
 ```bash